newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/alarm-locksmith-business-license.md

 - `Employer Identification Number (EIN)|ein`
 - If you are not submitting for a corporation, please add the name and address of each individual who will own the business
-- List of the licensee(s) who will serve as your business's business qualifier(s) -Copy of your liability insurance certificate with adequate coverage (check application for details)
+- List of the licensee(s) who will serve as your business's business qualifier(s)
+- Copy of your liability insurance certificate with adequate coverage (check application for details)
 - Applicable fees paid (the Advisory Committee will send you a license fee letter once your application is approved)

 The affidavit on the application executed before a notary public